seajee/javaspace/README.md

 This project is a joke.
-Do not take this seriously.
+Don't take it seriously.

 # Javaspace